-It comes to pass with the bees as with most of the things in this world; we say they do this, they work in such and such fashion, their queens are born thus, their workers are virgin, they swarm at a certain time.
+It comes to pass with the bees as with most of the things in this world; we remark some few of their habits: we say, they do this, they work in such and such fashion, their queens are born thus, their workers are virgin, they all swarm at a certain time.
 And then we imagine we know them, and ask nothing more.
 We watch them hasten from flower to flower, we see the constant agitation within the hive; their life seems very simple to us, and bounded, like every life, by the instinctive cares of reproduction and nourishment.
-But let the eye draw near, and endeavour to see; and at once the least phenomenon of all becomes overpoweringly complex; we are confronted by the enigma of intellect, of destiny, will, aim, means, causes; the incomprehensible organisation of the most insignificant act of life.
+But let the eye draw near, and endeavour to see; and at once the least phenomenon of all becomes overpoweringly complex; we are confronted by the enigma of intellect, of destiny, will, aim, means, causes; by the incomprehensible organisation of the most insignificant act of life.